mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 sphere, contacting and trading with still more races.
 These new races gained their technology without being assimilated into Vilani culture; the resulting increasing friction eventually resulted in a series of wars, beginning about -5400.
-In response to the threat, Viand began tightening its control of its trade sphere, finally organiz- ing it into a centralized state in -5273.
-This marked the beginning of the First Imperium. although there was as yet no emperor.
+In response to the threat, Viand began tightening its control of its trade sphere, finally organiz-ing it into a centralized state in -5273.
+This marked the beginning of the First
+Imperium. although there was as yet no emperor.
 During the thousand year period of the Consolidation Wars, Viand conquered and absorbed its enemies until in there were no longer any civilized states on its borders (except for a portion of the Vargr Extents, isolated from the Imperium by the Great Rift).
 The last war ended in -4044, and Vilani dating begins at this point.
 With no exterior threats, the Pax Vilanica lasted for nearly 1200 years; at its height, attained soon after the end of the wars, the First Imperium contained 27 sectors and over 15,000 worlds.
-How- ever, the cost of maintaining centralized control over this vast expanse was cultural rigidity; exploration had ceased with the beginning of the wars; now scientific research slowed to a halt, and the beginnings of a hereditary caste system began to emerge.
+How-ever, the cost of maintaining centralized control over this vast expanse was cultural rigidity; exploration had ceased with the beginning of the wars; now scientific research slowed to a halt, and the beginnings of a hereditary caste system began to emerge.
 Civilization was in decline.
 As long as there was no exterior threat, the